 The 2020s are well on their way to earning the ominous label of a troubling, disruptive decade, but there remain viable opportunities amid the challenges.
-What is the board's role in preparing the organisation for "show-stopping" and potentially existential risks?
+What is the board's role in preparing the organization for "show-stopping" and potentially existential risks?

 A global survey of about 1,500 corporate directors found that directors "are not pleased with their performance on risk management."
-Only 7% of the respondents believe that over the past year their boards were "most effective" - the highest rating - at overseeing risk management, and only 40% report that their organisations are prepared for the next major crisis.1 communicating with key constituencies and internal stakeholders about risk?
-Said another way, what can boards do to increase their confidence in the organisation's risk management?
+Only 7% of the respondents believe that over the past year their boards were "most effective" - the highest rating - at overseeing risk management, and only 40% report that their organizations are prepared for the next major crisis.

 These responses raise important questions.
 Why are directors expressing these concerns?
-What do these results mean for directors' reputations and the board's culture and processes for understanding risk and
+What do these results mean for directors' reputations and the board's culture and processes for understanding risk and communicating with key constituencies and internal stakeholders about risk?
+Said another way, what can boards do to increase their confidence in the organization's risk management?

 In focusing on the why, there is the shell shock and fatigue that business leaders and their employees are experiencing from absorbing the continuum of disruptive events.
-The pandemic spawned a public health crisis, hit certain sectors hard, and drove attrition on a massive scale that threw global supply chains, customer-facing processes and labour markets out of whack.
+The pandemic spawned a public health crisis, hit certain sectors hard, and drove attrition on a massive scale that threw global supply chains, customer-facing processes and labor markets out of whack.